This information describes how to care for dry skin.

 The information below is for people who are not having radiation therapy.
 If you are having radiation therapy, your nurse will give you separate information about how to care for your skin in the area being treated.
 Ask your radiation therapy nurse before you do any of the things listed below.

 Follow the tips below to help repair your dry skin.
 These tips can also be used to prevent dry skin.

 - Take a short bath or shower with lukewarm or cool water every other day.
 If you must shower daily, take a brief shower.
 Do not soak in a tub for a long time.

 - Do not scrub your skin with a loofah or sponge.
 They contain germs and can irritate your skin.

 - Some soaps may be harsh on your skin.
 Use a gentle soap with moisturizers, such as:

 - Avoid friction on your skin.
 Pat your skin with a clean towel to dry off.
 Do not rub it dry.

 - Wear a moisturizer with broad-spectrum sunscreen all year round.
 Broad spectrum sunscreens help protect against both UVA and UVB sun rays.
 These sunscreens will have “broad spectrum” on the label.
 If your moisturizer does not have sunscreen, you can apply your sunscreen on top of your moisturizer.

-- Vaseline® petroleum jelly
+- Petroleum jelly (Vaseline®)